PROJECT

 Furthermore, as demonstrated by the global movements of “Fridays for Future” and other youth groups who took action in the past 3 years, issues related to the protection of the environment and the fight against climate change are of great concern for the younger generations, who want to have instruments to take concrete action.
 By having an impact on students, the project will also reach their families, which can be made aware of the importance of citizen science and the need to protect biodiversity.

 This project has been co-funded with support from the European Commission.
-This communication reflects the views only of the author, and the Commission cannot be held responsible fo
+This communication reflects the views only of the author, and the Commission cannot be held responsible for any use that may be made of the information contained therein.

 Project N°:2022-1-RO01-KA220-SCH-000086884